halBRY/cs415/HW1/written_answers.md

                 break
     ```

-3. Generalized Patch Extraction
+3. Generalized Patch Extraction (Lead: Hal)
-    * a) Given a starting pixel `center`, the `axis_aligned_patch(iamge, center, height, width)` function will take a patch of `image` defined by a bounding box that is `height` tall and `width` wide, centered on the starting pixel `center`.
+    * a) Given a starting pixel `center`, the `axis_aligned_patch(image, center, height, width)` function will take a patch of `image` defined by a bounding box that is `height` tall and `width` wide, centered on the starting pixel `center`.
     * b)
         * i) Translating origin to p, where p is the center pixel, and origin is [0,0], simply requires adding px to origin x, and py to origin y.
-So, the traslation vector would be [px, py].
+So, the translation vector would be [px, py].
         * ii) The rotation matrix to rotate θ counterclockwise would be as follows:
         ```
         cosθ   -sinθ